kenBayama/AXAClim/README.md

--	The purpose of the exercice is to restructure the company client-contracts portofolio data in order to have for each portofolio the number of contract which arrive at its term for eachmonth of the coming year
+-	The purpose of the exercice is to restructure the company client-contracts portofolio data in order to have for each portofolio the number of contract which arrive at its term for january, february, november and december (1/2/11/12) of the coming year

 #### Processing 02_campagne.parquet